h15200/notes/system-design.md

    Ways to reason about which service to use..

 If there are only 2 microservices, it's a sign you should just use a monolithic structure.

+- Microservice Registry
+  - a database that keeps track of all instances of each service.
+This can be in the hundreds for large companies
+  - when making api (either client side or server to server rpc), it's necessary to have a service-discovery step using the service registry to see which instances are available for load balancing properly in LB or Api Gateway

 ## protocols